 You will no longer have to browse for the best deals

 One of the best things about being a PC gamer are the great video game sales we have access to.
 While Steam sales are the most well-known, sites such as GOG.com have their own great sales and even EA’s Origin has been getting the general idea.
-So to make browsing around easier, Razer has announced the Razer Cortex which will compare prices for video games.
+So to make browsing around easier, Razer has announced the Razer Cortex which will compare prices for video games among other functions.